-8.1 Any Member has the right to resign at any time in which case their current subscription has to be paid in full, including the month in which the Member resigns.

-- 8.2 Subject to the provisions of the Trade Union and Labour Relations (consolidation) Act 1992 as amended, the Association has the right to terminate the membership of a member or debar a member from holding any elected position for whatever period it deems appropriate on the grounds that the member has acted to the detriment, or contrary to the interests, aims or objectives of the Association or behaves offensively to fellow members or members of the Association's staff. - 8.2.1 Upon receipt of a complaint from the Council, Executive, Region, Section, member, or member of staff, the Presidential Trio, acting on behalf of Council, may temporarily suspend a member from their elected position or membership of the Association, pending a disciplinary panel hearing in accordance with Rule 8.2.2. - 8.2.2 The decision to terminate or suspend membership will be taken by a disciplinary panel appointed by the President, consisting of three Representative Members of Council, at which the member in question shall be entitled to appear, accompanied by a professional colleague.
-The only penalties available to a disciplinary panel shall be: expulsion or suspension from membership for a fixed period, suspension from an elected position (including acting in a representative capacity) or debarring the member from holding any elected position for whatever period it deems appropriate. - 8.2.3 A member who is subject to any of these penalties, has a right of appeal.
-This appeal should be lodged within ten working days.
+- 8.1 Any Member has the right to resign at any time in which case their current subscription has to be paid in full, including the month in which the Member resigns. - 8.2 Subject to the provisions of the Trade Union and Labour Relations (Consolidation) Act 1992 as amended, the Association has the right to terminate the membership of a member or debar a member from holding any elected position for whatever period it deems appropriate on the grounds that the member has acted to the detriment, or contrary to the interests, aims or objectives of the Association or behaves offensively to fellow members or members of the Association's staff. - 8.2.1 Upon receipt of a complaint from the Council, the Executive, a Region, a member, or a member of staff, the Presidential Trio, acting on behalf of Council, may temporarily suspend a member from their elected position or membership of the Association, pending a disciplinary panel hearing in accordance with Rule 8.2.2. - 8.2.2 The decision to terminate or suspend membership will be taken by a disciplinary panel appointed by the President.
+Should a member of the Presidential Trio be the subject of the complaint, the Honorary Treasurer will carry out the duties of the President set out in this rule 8.2.2 and the following rule 8.2.3.
+The disciplinary panel shall consist of three Representative Members of Council, at which the member in question shall be entitled to appear, accompanied by a professional colleague.
+The only penalties available to a disciplinary panel shall be: - expulsion - suspension from membership for a fixed period, - suspension from an elected position (including acting in a representative capacity), or - debarring the member from holding any elected position for whatever period the panel deems appropriate. - 8.2.3 A member who is subject to any of these penalties, has a right of appeal.
+This appeal should be lodged within ten working days of the sanction being appealed.
 The appeal will be heard by an appeal panel appointed by the President consisting of three members of Executive chaired by an elected officer of the association.
 The panel can either uphold or dismiss the appeal.